 Physicians use blood and bone marrow tests, along with your medical history and symptoms description to diagnose acute myeloid leukemia.
 To determine if the cancer has spread, doctors perform a lumbar puncture, a CT scan or both.

-Talk to your doctor about your subtype.
+Talk to your doctor about your acute myeloid leukemia subtype.

-Some symptoms of AML include:
+AML symptoms include: